d-caruso/my-many-books-api/README.md

 # My Many Books - API Backend

+> **⚠️ MIGRATION NOTICE**: This repository has been migrated to a monorepo structure.
+Please use the new repository: [my-many-books](https://github.com/d-caruso/my-many-books)
+>
+> This repository is now in maintenance mode and will not receive new updates.

 A serverless API backend for managing personal book collections with ISBN scanning, reading progress tracking, and automated book information retrieval.

 ## Features